makinahmet/php-front-controller/README.md

 A front controller is a design pattern commonly used in web development to centralize and manage the handling of incoming requests to a web application.
 It acts as a single entry point for all requests and is responsible for routing the requests to the appropriate handlers or controllers within the application.

-$${\color{yellow}Single Entry Point:}$$ The front controller serves as the single entry point for all incoming requests to the web application.
+<b>SINGLE ENTRY POINT:</b> The front controller serves as the single entry point for all incoming requests to the web application.
 This simplifies the request handling process by consolidating the logic for handling different types of requests into a single location.

-<span style="color:blue">some *blue* text</span>.